Texas Consumer Laws at a Glance

 Texas Collection Law

 Account levy and liens against property are allowed in Texas, but not wage garnishment for typical consumer debt.
-Learn the collections rules for Texas debts, and related laws. +/- View or hide Texas Collection Laws tables
+Learn the collections rules for Texas debts, and related laws. +/- View Texas Collection Laws tables

 Texas Statute of Limitations